zilliztech/akcio/README.md

     The main script will run a FastAPI service with default address `localhost:8900`.

-    - Option 1: Towhee
+    - Option 1: using Towhee
         ```shell
         $ python main.py --towhee
         ```
-    - Option 2: Towhee
+    - Option 2: using LangChain
         ```shell
         $ python main.py --langchain
         ```